 Photography is everywhere in London!
 From tourists getting snap-happy at London landmarks to paparazzi lurking behind their lenses, the capital is full of photographers.

 The Photographers' Gallery always packs a punch.
 Previous exhibitors include Juergen Teller, Martin Parr and Faye Goodwin.
-It's Britain's leading centre for contemporary and historical photography, and also hosts the annual Photography Prize, one of the most coveted awards in the art world.
+It's Britain's leading centre for contemporary and historical photography, and also founded the annual Deutsche Börse Photography Foundation Prize, one of the most coveted awards in the art world.

-A major presence in the international photography community, the Michael Hoppen Gallery displays vintage and contemporary black and white photography.
+A major presence in the international photography community, Chelsea's Michael Hoppen Gallery displays vintage and contemporary black and white photography.
 The aim?
 To emphasise the importance of photography in contemporary art today.
 Exhibitions feature both established and emerging artists.